 If parents wish to bring or send a special treat for a child's class on his/her birthday, they must ask the child's teacher in advance.
+Treats may only be provided to your child's entire class and have prior teacher approval.
+Treats may not be brought and/or shared in the lunchroom.

 The parent must provide all needed utensils, plates, napkins, etc. To remain in compliance with the highest food safety and hygiene guidelines, the LCS kitchen cannot be accessed by students or parents for any parent-organized party or event preparation.
 The LCS kitchen is only accessible to LCS kitchen staff and does not loan out any utensils, plates, or other kitchen-related items.